World Suicide Prevention Day - 10 September, 2014

 Download World Suicide Prevention 2014 Facts & Figures PowerPoint Presentation.

 Connectedness, Mental Health and Suicide Prevention

 Click here for research relating to connectedness, mental health and suicidal behaviour and ideation.

 "Suicide Prevention: One World Connected"

 Suicide is a major public health problem.
 The psychological pain that leads each of these individuals to take their lives is unimaginable.
 Their deaths leave families and friends bereft, and often have a major ripple effect on communities.

-Every year, almost one million people die from suicide; this roughly corresponds to one death every 40 seconds.
+Every year, over 800,000 almost people die from suicide; this roughly corresponds to one death every 40 seconds.
 The number of lives lost each year through suicide exceeds the number of deaths due to homicide and war combined.

 The International Association for Suicide Prevention (IASP) and the World Health Organization (WHO) are committed to preventing suicide.
 These organizations recognize World Suicide Prevention Day as an important day in the international calendar.
 World Suicide Prevention Day brings together individuals and organizations with an interest in suicide prevention, and mobilizes efforts to save lives.

 Efforts to prevent suicide have been celebrated on World Suicide Prevention Day – September 10th – each year since 2003.
 In 2014, the theme of World Suicide Prevention Day is 'Suicide Prevention: One World Connected.'
 The theme reflects the fact that connections are important at several levels if we are to combat suicide.